-Boys must choose one team sport, one individual sport and then one other from the table lists below.
+Boys must choose one team sport, one individual sport and then one other from the table below.

 In order to achieve a top grade in the practical assessments, students need to show a high level of sporting ability and that they can make successful and effective tactical and strategic decisions.
 The student's performance must be highly effective, significant and sustained for almost all the performance.
-It is strongly recommended that pupils are participating in at least one of the above events on a weekly basis outside of school.
+Students must be participating in at least one of the sports below on a weekly basis: